christopherkade/parks-api/README.md

 `/api/wdw-ak` | **COMING SOON** - Returns a list of every attraction in **Walt Disney World, Animal Kingdom** `/api/dlr-mk` | **COMING SOON** - Returns a list of every attraction in **Disneyland, Magic Kingdom** `/api/dlr-ca` | **COMING SOON** - Returns a list of every attraction in **Disneyland, California Adventure**

-More endpoints to be added in the future.